 Fast-forward to today and many of those build quality issues of older models are well documented with a host of information readily available online on forums.
-Most Land Rover owners who drive series I and II Landy’s, Discovery I & II, Defenders and Freelander’s are rather hands-on, DIY type people and can carry out basic repairs and modifications to older Landy’s with a DIY guide over a weekend.
+Most Land Rover owners who drive series I and II Landy’s, Discovery I & II, Defenders, and Freelander’s are rather hands-on, DIY type people and can carry out basic repairs and modifications to older Landy’s with a DIY guide over a weekend.

-The newer land Rovers such as the Range Rover Evoques, Discovery 3 & 4 models are a lot more technologically advanced and needs quite a bit more know-how and special diagnostic tools to repair.
+The newer land Rovers such as the Range Rover Evoques, Discovery 3 & 4 models are a lot more technologically advanced and need quite a bit more know-how and special diagnostic tools to repair.

 The Modern Land Rovers

 Climb into any modern Land Rover and you will be forgiven for thinking you’ve just stepped into a luxury German sedan.
-Shopping mall parking lots are crawling with Evoques, Freelander’s, and Discovery SUV’s.
+Shopping mall parking lots are crawling with Evoques, Freelander’s, and Discovery SUVs.
 These vehicles are built impressively with stylish exteriors and interiors fixed with quality plastics and materials.

 At first glance fit and finish combined with high-end material oozes luxury.
-Interior design and layout can even rival the German brands and safety is world-class.
-Onboard gadgetry and modern technology is no scarce commodity with the dashboard and instrument panels littered with an array of buttons and informational screens.
+Interior design and layout can even rival the German brands and safety are world-class.
+Onboard gadgetry and modern technology are no scarce commodity with the dashboard and instrument panels littered with an array of buttons and informational screens.
 The vehicle monitoring information is readily available with a flick of a button to keep your finger on the pulse and heart at ease.

 What are customers saying now